On the rank of Leopoldt's and Gross's regulator maps: Introduction

 \begin{THM} Let $k$ be an imaginary quadratic field, and $K$ an abelian extension of $k$ in which $p$ splits completely.
-Let $K^\ab /k$ be the maximal subextension of $K/k$ that is abelian over $\Q$.
-Then there exist at most $[K:\Q]-[K^\ab:\Q]$ distinct $\Zp$-extensions $k_\infty$ of $k$ for which $\delta_{Kk_\infty/K}^\textbf{G}>0$. \end{THM} In Proposition \ref{prop:jaulentsands} we illustrate Theorem \ref{THM:non-cyclotomic_gk} with a classical application to the semi-simplicity of Iwasawa modules attached to $Kk_\infty/K$.
-In addition, we show that the exceptional $\Zp$-extensions in Theorem \ref{THM:non-cyclotomic_gk}, for which $\delta_{Kk_\infty/K}^\textbf{G}>0$, necessarily have a transcendental slope (see Example \ref{ex:slope} for the meaning of slope).
-It turns out that such $\Zp$-extensions should not exist under the $p$-adic Schanuel conjecture.
+Then there exist at most finitely many distinct $\Zp$-extensions $k_\infty$ of $k$ for which $\delta_{Kk_\infty/K}^\textbf{G}>0$.
+Moreover, no such $\Zp$-extensions exist if the polynomial

+does not vanish on any $7$-tuple $(a,b,c,d,x,y,z)\in\Lambda^7$ which form a $\ob{\bQ}$-linearly independent set. \end{THM} This last condition should be true according to the weak $p$-adic Schanuel conjecture.
+In Proposition \ref{prop:jaulentsands} we illustrate Theorem \ref{THM:non-cyclotomic_gk} with a classical application to the semi-simplicity of Iwasawa modules attached to $Kk_\infty/K$.

 Theorem \ref{THM:non-cyclotomic_gk} can be generalized to arbitrary base fields $k$ having at most $r$ linearly disjoint $\Zp$-extensions with $r\leq 2$ (Theorem \ref{thm:non_cyclotomic_defects}).
 The main idea is that, under our assumption on $p$, one can parameterize $\Zp$-extensions of $k$ by points on a $(r-1)$-dimensional linear subspace $L$ of $\bP^{n-1}(\Qp)$, where $n=[k:\Q]$.
-The condition $\delta_{Kk_\infty/K}^\textbf{G}>0$ then cuts out a closed subvariety $\sC$ of $L$ given by polynomial equations with coefficients in $\Lambda:=\log_p(\cO_K[\tfrac{1}{p}]^\times)$.
-We then exploit the fact that any linear (resp. algebraic) independence between elements of $\Lambda$ implies strong conditions on the $\ob{\Q}$-points (resp. the $\ob{\Q}_p$-points) of $\sC$.
+The condition $\delta_{Kk_\infty/K}^\textbf{G}>0$ then cuts out a closed subvariety $\sC$ of $L$ given by polynomial equations with coefficients in $\Lambda_0:=\log_p(\cO_K[\tfrac{1}{p}]^\times)\subset \ob{\bQ}_p$.
+We then exploit the fact that any linear (resp. algebraic) independence between elements of $\Lambda_0$ implies strong conditions on the $\ob{\Q}$-points (resp. the $\ob{\Q}_p$-points) of $\sC$.

-Theorem \ref{THM:non-cyclotomic_gk} was inspired by Betina-Dimitrov's work \cite{betinadimitrovKatz} where the authors show the non-vanishing of a certain anticyclotomic $\cL$-invariant for Katz's $p$-adic $L$-function.
+Theorem \ref{THM:non-cyclotomic_gk} was inspired by Betina-Dimitrov's work \cite{betinadimitrovKatz} where the authors show the non-vanishing of a certain $\cL$-invariant for Katz's $p$-adic $L$-function restricted to the anticyclotomic $\Zp$-extension.
 In fact, their result generalizes to any $\Zp$-extension with non-transcendental slope.
 We expect that our techniques can give further results on the non-vanishing of $\cL$-invariants in more general contexts.

 The paper is structured as follows.
 In Section \ref{sec:transcendence} we recall all the classical results in $p$-adic transcendence theory which we make use of.
 In Section \ref{sec:regulator} we describe Leopoldt's and Gross's defects via class field theory and we show that they are compatible with Artin formalism.
 Our main results and corollaries are proven in Section \ref{sec:bounds}, except for Theorem \ref{THM:non-cyclotomic_gk} whose proof is postponed to Section \ref{sec:vanishing_locus}.